mateuszkrzeminski/RebarPhasesManager/README.md

 # RebarPhasesManager
-Tekla Structures Application, that allows the user to visualize and manage rebar phases.
+Tekla Structures application dedicated to rebars, which extends the capabilities of PhaseManager available by default in Tekla.
+It allows the user to easily visualize and manage rebar phases.

 ## Table of contents
 * [General info](#general-info)